-I have struggled with all of these social constructs as I’ve grown up, but one of the main ones I’ve struggled with is my body image.
+I have struggled with all of these social constructs as I’ve grown up, but one of the main ones I’ve struggled with is body issues.

-In my opinion, from a young age, teenagers observe the world around them and learn what body shapes are acceptable and which ones are not –
+In my opinion, most body issues that teenagers and young adults struggle with stem within them from a young age.
+From a young age, teenagers observe the world around them and learn what body shapes are acceptable and which ones are not –

 - They grow up watching their chubby classmates mercilessly getting bullied, and teachers sometimes contributing to it.

 - They hear snide comments being made when an overweight family member or friend takes an extra dinner serving.

 - They hear close relatives and friends make fun of that one fat friend.
 They see the fat character in cartoons being portrayed as ugly, lonely, and undesirable.

 - They watch movies to see only the skinny characters have a happy ending, while the fat ones merely serve as laughing stocks.

 - They see people getting congratulated for losing weight and reprimanded for weight gain.